When Jewish artists become the target of antisemitism claims – DW – 09/12/2024

 As Candice Breitz pointed out during the discussion, Laurin's reaction piece to the letter signed by more than 150 intellectuals and artists avoided mentioning that the signatories were Jewish.
 He rather vaguely referred to them as being part of "the antisemitic part of the cultural scene."

-At the discussion, Laurin attempted to justify his work by quoting the chief editor of the German-Jewish weekly Jüdische Allgemeine, Philipp Peyman Engel, who said in an interview with German daily Welt, that Muslims and radical leftists were a more important antisemitic threat than the far right.
+During the discussion, Laurin attempted to justify his work by quoting the chief editor of the German-Jewish weekly Jüdische Allgemeine, Philipp Peyman Engel, who said in an interview with German daily Die Welt, that Muslims and radical leftists were a more important antisemitic threat than the far right.

-Many Jews do not agree with him, including the signatories of the letter, who view things the other way around: "We do not fear our Muslim neighbors, nor do we fear our fellow artists, writers and academics.
+Many Jews do not agree with him, including the signatories of the letter, who view things the other way around.
+"We do not fear our Muslim neighbors, nor do we fear our fellow artists, writers and academics.
 We fear the growing right-wing as evidenced by mass gatherings of neo-Nazis emboldened by a national climate of xenophobic fear.
-We fear Alternative für Deutschland, the country's second-most popular political party, whose leaders knowingly traffic in Nazi rhetoric.
+We fear Alternative for Germany, the country's second-most popular political party, whose leaders knowingly traffic in Nazi rhetoric.
 This threat is barely mentioned in the resolution."

 Edited by: Brenda Haas and Felix Tamsut